 NA The organization provides Diagnosis, Assessment, and Referral Services only.

-NA The organization provides technology-based services only and staff never interact with persons served in any physical space.
+NA The organization provides technology-based services only and staff never interact with individuals and families in any physical space.

-FP MHSU 2.09
+FP MHSU 2.10

 Personnel who prescribe or dispense opioid treatment medication in office-based settings have received a waiver under the Drug Addiction Treatment Act of 2000 and stay current with all applicable federal, state, and local laws and regulations applicable to the delivery of office-based opioid treatment.